Vets home in Lebanon has 2nd death from COVID-19

-A 91-year-old man who died on Sunday became Linn County’s second COVID-19 fatality, according to OHA.
+A 91-year-old man who died on Sunday became Linn County’s second COVID-19 fatality, according to a statement issued by the Oregon Health Authority.
 Like the earlier death, the man was a resident of the Edward C. Allworth Veterans’ Home in Lebanon.

-Altogether, Benton County now has nine cases of COVID-19, the infectious respiratory disease caused by the new coronavirus, while Linn County has 36, including the two deaths.
+Altogether, Linn County has now recorded 37 cases of COVID-19, the infectious respiratory disease caused by the new coronavirus, Linn County Health Department Director Todd Noble said on Monday afternoon.

+Fautin said the OSU student who tested positive is currently residing out of state.

+The totals for both counties represent an update of figures announced earlier on Monday by OHA.

-OHA reported a total of 58 new cases on Monday, raising the state’s tally to 606.
+OHA reported a total of 58 new cases on Monday morning, raising the state’s tally to 606 as of 8 a.m.
 There were also three more deaths, bringing the total to 16 Oregonians who have died from COVID-19 since the pandemic began.

 Besides the Lebanon man, the other most recent fatalities were a 91-year-old man in Yamhill County and an 80-year-old male in Clackamas County.
 All three had underlying health conditions, according to OHA.